-Where the contractual obligations of financial instruments (including share capital) are equivalent to a similar debt instrument, those financial instruments are classed as financial liabilities.
+those financial instruments are classed as financial liabilities.
 Financial liabilities are presented as such in the balance sheet.

-Share capital is classed as an equity instrument where the contractual terms do not have any terms meeting the definition of a financial liability.
+a financial liability.
 Dividends and distributions relating to equity instruments are debited direct to equity.

-Interest and expenditure arising on financial instruments is recognised on the accruals basis and credited or charged to the profit and loss account in the financial period to which it relates.
+profit and loss account in the financial period to which it relates.